What are wash marks?

 Why paint picks up wash marks so easily

-Paintwork is fairly soft -- certainly softer than most of the dirt and grit sitting on a dirty car.
-Shifting that grime without letting it scratch against the paint is extremely difficult, even with techniques specifically designed to reduce micro-marring.
-Every wash is, in effect, a controlled abrasion: your job is to make the contact as gentle as possible and to stop grit being pressed into the clear coat.
+Paintwork is softer than most people assume; certainly softer than the road grit, brake dust and baked-on grime sitting on a dirty panel.
+That is the whole problem.
+Shifting dirt off the surface without letting any of it drag across the lacquer is genuinely difficult, even with techniques built specifically to reduce micro-marring.
+Every wash is, in effect, a controlled abrasion.
+The job is not to avoid touching the paint -- you have to -- but to make every point of contact as clean and gentle as possible, and to stop loose grit being pressed into the surface like sandpaper.

-The good news: if the car has only been washed gently, those scratches are usually shallow and will polish out.
-It is the cumulative effect of poor technique over years that turns a faint haze into the deep, hologram-like pattern people complain about.
+A careful hand wash beats all of them, but only when it is genuinely careful.
+The good news is that if a car has only ever been washed gently, those scratches tend to be shallow and will polish out.
+It is the cumulative effect of poor technique over years that turns a faint haze into the deep, hologram-like pattern that brings people to us.

-The serious damage comes from bad practice.
+The worst wash marks we see are not from the owner at all; they are from bad practice on someone else's part.
 If somebody in a fluorescent bib with a bucket on a trolley approaches you in a supermarket car park and offers to clean your car, politely tell them to stroll on.
-These outfits will happily wash five cars with the same bucket of water, use a sponge that keeps hitting the floor, and skip the pre-rinse that removes the coarse grit.
-Vigorous sponging on top of that does real harm.
+These outfits will happily wash five cars from the same bucket of water, use a sponge that keeps hitting the floor, and skip the pre-rinse that removes the coarse grit.
+Vigorous sponging on top of that grinds dirt into the lacquer with every stroke.

 How to spot wash marks on your paint